libBAS/Scratching-Post/README.md

 	- os, random, csv, datetime
 - Icons free from Iconfinder
 - Dog icon by [Icons8](https://icons8.com/icons/set/dog)
-- Domain.com used to register scratchingpost.tech, however site is not live yet
+- Domain.com used to register scratchingpost.tech for future use
-- Website theme: